Aqui Folklore

 FIGURES

-Dancers in hidding attitude: a) outside of the dancing square. b) man kneels with the left side facing the lady. c) an attitude for "zapateo" and winnowing.
+Dancers in hidding attitude: a) outside of the dancing square. b) man kneels with the left side facing the lady.

 ELEMENTS